“Catalyst of Unhealthy Guilt”

 It is often said that forgiveness is a healing process, healing within itself is for those who seek it.
 Forgiveness can be the ultimate sacrifice one does to alleviate pains of sorrow.
 A sorrow so deep at times it can feel unbearable until one can release this pain.

 Then there is another kind of forgiveness that we sometimes seek that can drive a wedge between those we love.
-The “unhealthy guilt” , sometimes called “Irrational guilt” where it’s not ones to own.
-Where we mistakenly take on other people’s guilt because the pain can feel horrendous.
+The “unhealthy guilt” , sometimes called “Irrational guilt”, where we mistakenly take on unhealthy guilt because the pain can feel horrendous.
 Pain that can be misplaced where one can only assume this to be true if we didn’t recognize the difference.

 [In other terms this can be best described as “Irrational guilt” that leads to “doubts about oneself” and “irrational shame” that is displaced.
 Hallmark features for Anxiety and OCD.]